 2. If you want an IPA…

 Love the hoppy, floral flavors of a New England-style IPA?
 Then you’ll appreciate the crisp and aromatic taste of Founders’ All Day IPA.
 Simcoe and Amarillo hops infuse this session beer with a punch of sweet and bitter flavors, while keeping calories and alcohol content low.
 Crafted for the “active” beer lover, you can go from a hike to the party with this award-winning brew.

 3. If you want a stout…

-Stouts are, by definition, boozy, full-bodied beers, which is why they’re so high in ABV.
-The average stout is upwards 300 calories, so this under-200-calorie beer is a true anomaly in the world of imperial drinks.
-But this wonderfully rich and delicious brew doesn’t skimp on bold flavor.
-It’s got a silky mouthfeel with hints of licorice, espresso, molasses and black cardamom.
+Stouts are, by definition, boozy beers, which is why they’re so high in ABV.
+The average stout is upwards 300 calories, but this under-200 farmhouse ale packs the same full-bodied cocoa and espresso flavors of an imperial drink.
+You’ll also get hints of spice and dried fruit to balance the hearty tastes.
 We’ll toast to that!

 4. If you want a Belgian wheat beer…

 Allagash Brewing Company’s Allagash White